mampfes/hacs_waste_collection_schedule/doc/source/ics.md

 ### Abfallwirtschaftsbetrieb Ilm-Kreis

 Go to the [service provider website](https://aik.ilm-kreis.de/Abfuhrtermine/) and select location and street.
 Selection of desired waste types is optional.
 Afterwards an iCal calendar export is provided.
 Download it and find the download URL.
-Some parameters of the URL can be ommitted. (e.g. `kat`, `ArtID`, `alarm`)
+Some parameters of the URL can be omitted. (e.g. `kat`, `ArtID`, `alarm`)

 Important: The base url of the provider's website `https://aik.ilm-kreis.de` needs to be set as a [custom header](#custom-headers) `referer`.
 Otherwise you'll get an HTTP 403 error.